ck46/promptflow/docs/langchain_integration.md

 result = llm.generate([lc_messages])
 ```

-### Using PromptFlow Strategies with LangChain
+### Using EvolutePrompt Strategies with LangChain

-PromptFlow provides several strategies for prompt selection.
+EvolutePrompt provides several strategies for prompt selection.
 Here's how to use them with LangChain:

 #### A/B Testing